cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 of `MutableData`, because `addValueFactory` is written as `_ => new MutableData(i)`.

 However, only one of those instances will ultimately be the one that is finally inserted as the "first" one.
-All others will be discarded and from then on the `updateValueFactory` operates on that _single_ instance.
+All others will be discarded and from then on, the `updateValueFactory` operates on that _single_ instance.

-So while we have in fact "shared data" due to the mutability, the threads don't always operate on it.
-Only when the first entry is actually present in the dictionary, and every thread has observed it, we do.
+While we have in fact "shared data" due to the mutability, the threads don't always operate on it.
+Only when the first entry is present in the dictionary, and every thread has observed it, we do.

 If we'd written this instead, where we would have exactly _one_ instance of `MutableData`